-Section 21.
+Section 23.
 Bargaining unit officers of instruction who do not earn vacation will be considered to be on paid leave during the week between Christmas and New Year's Day, and during the week of Spring Break.
+If, for any reason, an Officer of Instruction is required to work on campus during one of these paid leaves, that work will be compensated as overload.